shih-js/jesseeit/README.md

 # jesseeit

-A simple chrome extension that allows users to quickly read any block of text by holding down the 'C' key, then clicking it.
+A chrome extension that allows users to quickly read any block of text by holding down the 'C' key, then clicking it.